0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	}
 ```

-Note on `. = 0;`. `.` is a special variable of linker - location counter.
+If you are not familiar with syntax of `GNU LD` linker scripting language, you can find more information in the [documentation](https://sourceware.org/binutils/docs/ld/Scripts.html#Scripts).
+In short words, the `.` symbol is a special variable of linker - location counter.
 The value assigned to it is an offset relative to the offset of the segment.
-As we assign zero to it, we can read from comments:
+In our case, we assign zero to location counter.
+This means that that our code is linked to run from the `0` offset in memory.
+Moreover, we can find this information in comments:

 ```
 Be careful parts of head_64.S assume startup_32 is at address 0.
 ```

 Ok, now we know where we are, and now is the best time to look inside the `startup_32` function.

-In the start of `startup_32` we can see the `cld` instruction which clears the `DF` flag.
-After this, string operations like `stosb` and others will increment the index registers `esi` or `edi`.
+In the beginning of the `startup_32` function, we can see the `cld` instruction which clears the `DF` bit in the [flags](https://en.wikipedia.org/wiki/FLAGS_register) register.
+When direction flag is clear, all string operations like [stos](http://x86.renejeschke.de/html/file_module_x86_id_306.html), [scas](http://x86.renejeschke.de/html/file_module_x86_id_287.html) and others will increment the index registers `esi` or `edi`.
+We need to clear direction flag, because later, we will use strings operations, for clearing space for page tables and etc.

-Next we can see the check of the `KEEP_SEGMENTS` flag from `loadflags`.
-If you remember we already saw `loadflags` in the `arch/x86/boot/head.S` (there we checked flag `CAN_USE_HEAP`).
+After we have cleared the `DF` bit, next step is the check of the `KEEP_SEGMENTS` flag from `loadflags` kernel setup header field.
+If you remember we already saw `loadflags` in the very first [part](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-1.html) of this book.
+In that time,  we checked `CAN_USE_HEAP` flag to get ability to use heap.
 Now we need to check the `KEEP_SEGMENTS` flag.
-We can find a description of this flag in the linux boot protocol:
+This flags is described in the linux [boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) documentation:

 ```
 Bit 6 (write): KEEP_SEGMENTS